 3 Use the power of stories

 Storytelling is a powerful way to share any type of information.
-Human beings are hard wired to take in information that is framed in a story.
+Human beings are hard-wired to take in information that is framed in a story.

 Instead of just giving a list of benefits when discussing coverage, a story can lay out a situation that your client can identify with and better understand the benefits they can realize with a certain coverage.

-When you create story around a product your clients can imagine themselves in that scenario, experiencing the emotions that reveal a need for a specific coverage.
+When you create a story around a product your clients can imagine themselves in that scenario, experiencing the emotions that reveal a need for specific coverage.

 While imagining your story they will feel the emotion of the situation and also the relief of having the coverage that could help them avoid a difficult situation.

-When you use a story to illustrate something you can still go back to listing facts, figures and the practical description of a product.
+When you use a story to illustrate something you can still go back to listing facts, figures, and the practical description of a product.
 Those facts will only enhance their understanding of the product now that they heard it framed in a story.

 4 Limit your offer to a few good options

 We’ve all been there.
-Standing in a store staring at wall of similar products trying to figure out the differences, comparing price, assigning value, etc. Often time, we can’t make a decision so we walk away.
+Standing in a store staring at walls of similar products trying to figure out the differences, comparing price, assigning value, etc. Often time, we can’t make a decision so we walk away.

 Remember that when you are presenting options to your clients.
 Ask the right questions to narrow down what their needs are and find the few best options that are best for their situation.

-Giving them a small number of choices that are truly a good fit and help them understand the benefits of each in simple language.
+Give them a small number of choices that are truly a good fit and help them understand the benefits of each in simple language.
 Make sure they understand the options completely before asking them to move forward.

 5 Highlight the value to justify the price